-Over the next 12 months we will continue to develop and enhance our systems, processes and controls to further mitigate the risks of modern slavery and human trafficking within our supply chains.
-This will be achieved through
+We will continue to develop and enhance our systems, processes and controls to mitigate the risks of modern slavery and human trafficking within our supply chains.
+This will be achieved through:

-The introduction of a Modern Slavery and Human Trafficking Policy

-- Raising staff awareness of modern slavery and human trafficking more explicitly through our staff policies - Providing staff with access to on-line training on Modern Slavery and human trafficking.
+- The further review of our HR policies to ensure these assist in minimizing the risk of modern slavery and human trafficking - Continued awareness raising amongst staff of modern slavery and human trafficking - The consistent and effective use of our recruitment and selection policy and procedures - Providing staff with access to on-line training on Modern Slavery and human trafficking.

-The University will periodically review the effectiveness of the policies, training and other measures taken to combat modern slavery and human trafficking.
+The University will also periodically review the effectiveness of the policies, training and other measures taken to combat modern slavery and human trafficking.